joehillen/sysz/README.md

 VERSION: 1.3.1

-- See and filter both system and user units simultaneously
+- See and filter both system and user units simultaneously.
-- Supports all units types
+- Supports all unit types.
-- Units ordered by service, timer, socket, and the rest
+- Units ordered by service, timer, socket, and the rest.
-- Runs `sudo` automatically and only if necessary
+- Runs `sudo` automatically and only if necessary.
-- Filter units by state using `ctrl-s` or the `--state` option
+- Filter units by state using `ctrl-s` or the `--state` option.
-- Run `daemon-reload` with `ctrl-r`
+- Run `daemon-reload` with `ctrl-r`.
-- Has short versions of systemctl commands to reduce typing
+- Has short versions of systemctl commands to reduce typing.
-- Runs status after other commands (start, stop, restart, etc)
+- Runs status after other commands (start, stop, restart, etc).
-- Select multiple units, states, and commands using `TAB`
+- Select multiple units, states, and commands using `TAB`.
 - Only prompts commands based on current state
-  (e.g. show "start" only if the unit is inactive)
+  (e.g. show "start" only if the unit is inactive).

 # Requirements